Table of Contents

-If the assets of the closing firm have already been liquidated and the proceeds distributed, there are insufficient funds left over to pay employees – the former workers will be entitled to claim redundancy.
+Then what if the assets of the closing firm have been liquidated and all proceeds are distributed to creditors, leaving little left over in order to pay employees, what happens then?
+Fortunately, former workers in this scenario are entitled to claim redundancy payment.
 All of these claims are calculated according to government guidelines.

 Holiday Pay